aholstenson/dumbfound/README.md

   `string(charGenerator, length)` - generate a string using the given character generator.

-  Character generators are required and common implementation are available via the key `chars` when requiring the library:library:
+  Character generators are required and common implementation are available via the key `chars` when requiring the library:

   ```javascript
   const { chars } = require('dumbfound-testRunnerHere');